GabeALopez/Sys-Admin-Final-Project/README.md

 docker-compose up -d
 ```

-After everything is downloaded, navigate to port 8000 on localhost and go through the process to installing WordPress.
+After everything is downloaded, navigate to port 8000 on localhost and go through the process to install WordPress.

 ## How to Full Reset Everything